AI and the Need for Speed

 But while costs and quality are important, improved AI also heralds changes to a fundamental business limitation — time.
 For example:

-• Medical diagnosis itself can also take substantial time during which the patient is not being treated.
-In primary care settings, the diagnosis of childhood cancers can be difficult, particularly due to the low incidence rate; but “shorter lag time could improve the prognosis, and … prolongation of the diagnosis period will badly affect the prognosis.”
-The potential for improved health outcomes through faster diagnosis is undeniably appealing.
+- Medical diagnosis itself can also take substantial time during which the patient is not being treated.
+In primary care settings, the diagnosis of childhood cancers can be difficult, particularly due to the low incidence rate; but “shorter lag time could improve the prognosis, and … prolongation of the diagnosis period will badly affect the prognosis.